tacman/msgphp/docs/ddd/repositories.md

 # Repositories

-A repository is not interface bounded by default.
+A repository is not interface bound by default.
 Instead you can leverage various trait objects to rapidly create one, depending on the type of infrastructure needed.
-By design they follow the same API although there might be subtle differences per infrastructure type.
+By design they follow the same API although there might be subtle differences per implementation.

 ## Implementations